moira-alert/doc/source/user_guide/advanced.rst

 Example 2.
 Incorrect use of Advanced Mode
 ~~~~~~~~~~~~~~~~~

-1. I have metrics:
+1. Suppose you have metrics:

 - ``host1.loadavg`` — Load Average on server host1
 - ``host1.cpu_count`` — Number of cores on host1

-2. I'm creating an Advanced Mode trigger:
+2. You are creating an Advanced Mode trigger:

 - t1 — ``aliasByNode(*.loadavg, 1)``
 - t2 — ``aliasByNode(*.cpu_count, 1)``